 Education: A bachelor's degree is expected for a financial advisor.
 Coursework in finance, accounting and/or economics is helpful, though not required.
 Strong quantitative and analytic skills are vital.
 An MBA can give you a leg up in the hiring process, depending on the firm and the situation, as might legal studies or a law degree.
 In any case, compensation (see below) is tied strictly to performance, not to academic credentials.

-Entering the Field: Major Wall Street firms used to run extensive financial advisor training programs, mainly for recent college graduates, but many of these have been dismantled over the past decade to save costs.
+How to Become a Financial Advisor: Major Wall Street firms used to run extensive financial advisor training programs, mainly for recent college graduates, but many of these have been dismantled over the past decade to save costs.
 Entering the field thus is becoming more difficult.
 Instead, firms increasingly rely on recruiting experienced financial advisors from competitors.
 When they do train new ones, they usually seek experienced financial industry professionals looking for a career change.
 Moreover, becoming a financial advisor today often requires intensive networking, aimed at finding an established individual practitioner or team willing to take on an apprentice, to help in serving and/or expanding his/her/their book of business.

 Certification: Becoming a financial advisor requires passing the Series 7 exam offered by FINRA and meeting continuing education requirements.
 You must be sponsored by a FINRA member firm (that is, your employer) to sit for the Series 7 exam.
 In some firms, for certain more senior financial advisor positions, and in some states, one or more additional credentials may be required.